15-20 July 2024

 Panel and Q&A: Joachim Scharloth (Tokyo)

-Moderation: Hagen Steinhauer (Bremen)
+Chair: Hagen Steinhauer (Bremen)

 Workshop Discussion: Joachim Scharloth (Tokyo)

-Moderation: Hagen Steinhauer (Bremen)
+Chair: Hagen Steinhauer (Bremen)

 Lunch & Leisure Time

-Students Presentations
+Student’s Presentations

 (2x parallel session)